UMR-Big-Data-Analytics/Partial-Inclusion-Dependencies/data/TPC-H/README.md

 Download the provided generation tools from the [TPC Website](https://www.tpc.org/).
 Complie the dbgen tool.
 Using the command `dbgen -vf -s <SIZE>` an instance of TPC-H of size `<SIZE>`GB is created.
 The generated `.tbl` files are `|` seperated.
 They do not have a header.

+As a last step, we use `remove_tail_seperator.py` to remove the tailing seperator which is present in the file.

 ## Usage within project
 I use a 1GB and a 5GB version of TPC-H for performance measurements.